Tucson-area reports first case of coronavirus

-A Pima County resident has been diagnosed with COVID-19, more commonly known as coronavirus, according to the county's Health Department and Arizona Department of Health Services.
+A Pima County resident has been diagnosed with COVID-19, according to the Pima County Health Department and Arizona Department of Health Services.

-The individual, who lives in unincorporated Pima County, recently returned from travel in an area with community spread of the virus, according to a news release Monday.
+The individual, who lives in unincorporated Pima County, recently returned from travel in an area with community spread of the virus and was tested last week.
+Health officials said they were unable to confirm where the individual traveled, or any other identifying information because it would compromise the person's privacy.

-The individual is not severely ill, but is currently in at-home isolation.

-Health officials are evaluating anyone that the individual may have been in contact with.
+Dr. Bob England, director of the Pima County Health Department, said the individual was not severely ill and has already recovered, but they have been advised to remain in at-home isolation until the middle of this week.
+Health officials are in the process of evaluating anyone that the individual may have been in contact with, but say the concern is low.

 “This does not change Pima County’s approach as discussed in the press conference earlier today.
 We have been preparing for this for several weeks.
-We are not recommending closing schools or cancelling events,” said Dr. Bob England, Director of the Pima County Health Department.
+We are not recommending closing schools or cancelling events,” England said.

-Anyone exposed to the virus will be contacted directly and monitored for fever and respiratory symptoms.
-COVID-19 spreads through the air when an infected person coughs or sneezes.
-Symptoms generally appear within two to 14 days after exposure.
-Symptoms can consist of fever, cough, runny nose or difficulty breathing, officials say.

 England reiterated that most coronavirus cases have been mild and that the elderly and people with chronic health conditions are most at-risk.